Research Making a Difference

 - The NHLBI helped develop guidelines for the diagnosis and management of asthma, which include new approaches for monitoring asthma control.

-- An NHLBI-funded study of children with mild, persistent asthma showed that they could take acetaminophen for pain or fever without worsening their asthma.
+- NHLBI-funded research of children with mild, persistent asthma showed that they could take acetaminophen for pain or fever without worsening their asthma.

 NHLBI-supported research has made, and continues to make, significant progress in improving the diagnosis and treatment of lung diseases.
 We will continue these efforts, while also meeting additional challenges, such as finding ways to prevent lung diseases and reduce health disparities.
 In 2016, NHLBI released its Strategic Vision, which will guide the Institute’s research activities for the coming decade.
 Many of the objectives, compelling questions, and critical challenges identified in the plan focus on lung biology and diseases.
 Training the next generation of lung scientists is also a high priority for NHLBI.